-Not the typical retirement present but 65-year-old Keiran, who has two main passions in life – collecting model trains and gardening - was thrilled
+Not the typical retirement present but 65-year-old Keiran, who has two main passions in life collecting model trains and gardening – was thrilled with his gift.

 Greenacres Senior Supervisor, Mark Edwards, said he remembers meeting Keiran when he first started at Greenacres in the early 1990s.

 When I first met Keiran he was feeling a bit lost and despondent because Greenacres had stopped Mercury Footwear where he had been working for the previous 20 years, Mark said.

 Luckily Keiran was able to use his skills again in belt manufacturing and his sense of purpose quickly returned.

 When we stopped making belts we were concerned that he might feel lost again but he very quickly adapted and became an important part of the assembly team.